 - 1.1.
 Permit Schemes provide a way to manage activities on the public highway and were introduced by Part 3 of the Traffic Management Act 2004 (TMA) to improve authorities' ability to minimise disruption from street and road works. - 1.2.
 This Permit Scheme is known as the 'Essex Permit Scheme for Road Works and Street Works' or within this document as 'the Permit Scheme'. - 1.3.
 The Permit scheme is based on Part 3 of the Traffic Management Act 2004 ("TMA") (sections 32 to 39) and the Traffic Management Permit Scheme (England) Regulations 2007 ("the 2007 Regulations"), Statutory Instrument 2007 No. 3372 made on 28 November 2007.
 The Permit Scheme conforms with all details in the subsequent DfT publications referencing the TMA.
 These are the Code of Practice for Permits dated March 2008 (the "Code of Practice"), Permit Schemes decision making and development (2nd Edition) November 2010 and the Additional Advice Note January 2013 unless stated otherwise, within the Permit Scheme. - 1.4.
-This document will be submitted under section 33(1) of TMA for approval by the Secretary of State for Transport as the "appropriate national authority".

-1.5.
-Chosen design for Essex's Permit Scheme.

-- 1.5.1.
-The Essex permit scheme is based on the feasibility study undertaken with Authorities that later became members of the East of England Permit Scheme "EEPS".
-Officers have further developed our own feasibility work and tested a range of different permit and fee structure models.
-The chosen method was to base our scheme on the Essex permit scheme structure. - 1.5.2.
+This document will be submitted under section 33(1) of TMA for approval by the Secretary of State for Transport as the "appropriate national authority". - 1.5.
+Chosen design for Essex's Permit Scheme. - 1.5.1.
+The Essex permit scheme is based on the feasibility study undertaken by Essex County Council, which reviewed feasibility studies undertaken by current permit schemes in the region.
+For example; Norfolk County Council's.
+Officers have further developed ECC's own feasibility work and tested a range of different permit and fee structure models.
+The chosen method was to base our scheme on the Norfolk permit scheme structure with minor developments to best fit the County of Essex. - 1.5.2.
 Options were put before Essex County Council Members of the Environment, Sustainability and Highways for an overview, a scrutiny panel who also supported a recommendation of developing a full permit scheme and applying permits to 100% of the network.
 It was considered that this would best to meet the Council's objectives in support of its network management duty. - 1.5.3.
-This principle is supported in the additional guidance issued in January 2013 by the Department for Transport
+This principle is supported in the additional guidance issued in January 2013 by the Department for Transport designed to give flexibility in the delivery of such major projects, should they affect the county.